tengu-team/layer-puppet-base/README.md

 # layer-puppet-base

-This layer facilitates the installation of puppet pkgs.
+This layer facilitates the installation of Puppet 4 services and modules on Ubuntu 14.04 and 16.04.
+It also provides handy functions for running Puppet scripts in standalone mode and parsing `facter` output.

 ## Usage

-To use this layer, include `puppet-base`, and add an options for puppet-srvc in your layer's layer.yaml
+To use this layer, include `puppet-base`, and add an `options` for puppet-srvc in your layer's `layer.yaml`.

 ```yaml
 # layer.yaml
 ---